L13/vscode-diff/README.md

 * Ignores line endings in text files for a comparison.
 * Ignores leading and trailing whitespace in text files.
 * Auto updates the list view if a file has been saved in the same window as the comparison.
+* Supports multiple panels
+* Copy the same files from the same location to multiple folders at once.

 ### Welcome